crypto101/book/src/message-authentication-codes.rst

 ~~~~~~~~~~~

 A MAC is a small bit of information that can be used to check the
-authenticity and the integrity of a message.
+authenticity and integrity of a message.
 These codes are often
 called “tags”.
 A MAC algorithm takes a message of arbitrary length and a
 secret key of fixed length, and produces the tag.
 The MAC algorithm also
 comes with a verification algorithm that takes a message, the key and a